Care Bundles for COPD

 An evaluation of the effectiveness of ‘care bundles’ as a means of improving hospital care and reducing hospital readmission for patients with chronic obstructive pulmonary disease (COPD)

-This multi-disciplinary study being carried out by the University of Bristol seeks to evaluate the impact of admission and discharge care...
+This multi-disciplinary study by the University of Bristol seeks to evaluate the impact of admission and discharge care bundles for...